zzzprojects/learn-orm/tutorials/selenium-webdriver/choosing-best-locators.md

 # Choosing Best Locators

 Locators in Selenium enables testers to select an HTML DOM element to act on.
-If you are familiar with all of the different locators, you also need to understand which ones are the best, because you shouldn't use all of the locators.
+If you are familiar with all of the different locators, you also need to understand which ones are the best, because you shouldn't use all of them.

-Sometimes you may want to use one but there are best practices for using these location strategies;
+Sometimes you may want to use one, but there are best practices for using these location strategies;

  - Make sure that your code is as stable as possible
  - Whenever there are changes in your application, you don't have to update your locators because that's one of the biggest problems in selenium web driver or any UI automation.